Capri Holdings Limited (CPRI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Capri Holdings Limited ("Capri" or the "Company") (NYSE: CPRI ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+16, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Capri Holdings Limited ("Capri" or the "Company") (NYSE: CPRI ).

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CAPRI HOLDINGS LIMITED (CPRI),

-BEFORE FEBRUARY 21, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEFORE FEBRUARY 21, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?